 Ultrasound production and behavior in wild mice (and bats)

 In the laboratory, rats and mice are used as models for understanding acoustic communication.
-However, our understanding of how rodents use acoustic communication in nature, where these behaviors are most relevant from an evolutionary standpoint, is limited.
+However, our understanding of how rodents use acoustic communication in nature, where these behaviours are most relevant from an evolutionary standpoint, is limited.
 In the wild, deer mice in the genus Peromyscus, produce a wide array of vocalizations, most of which are in the ultrasonic range.
 The long-term goal of this research is to use wild Peromyscus as a model to examine acoustic communication in a natural and relevant context.
-We remotely record ultrasound from individual wild Peromyscus, and other, species at our field sites in CA and NC.
+We remotely record ultrasound from individual wild Peromyscus, and other, species.
 We combine our recordings with remote telemetry and imaging.
 This work is mainly funded by NSF and we collaborate with Cathy Marler at the University of Wisconsin.
 This work was also the subject of an NSF Math-Bio project: Computer Aided Observation of Behaviors of Nocturnal Animals in the Wild.

 Select Project Publications (contact us for reprints):